nrcs97/test-assessment/README.md

 - **Result Page**: Displays a list of vehicle models based on the selected vehicle type and model year.
 - **Static Generation**: Utilizes `generateStaticParams` for pre-rendering the result pages based on the selected parameters.
 - **Data Fetching**: Fetches vehicle data from the NHTSA API.
-- **Responsive Design**: Styled with Tailwind CSS, following best practices for responsive design and accessibility.
-- **Code Quality**: Configured with ESLint and Prettier to ensure consistent and clean code.

 ## Getting Started